ablazecodes/skills-introduction-to-github/README.md

 _Welcome to "Introduction to GitHub"! :wave:_

+**What is Git**: Git is like a time machine for your computer code.
+It helps you keep track of all the changes you make to your code, so you can go back in time if something goes wrong.
+It's also a way for multiple people to work on the same code without stepping on each other's toes.
+Git makes it easier to collaborate with others and build software more safely.

 **What is GitHub?**: GitHub is a collaboration platform that uses _[Git](https://docs.github.com/get-started/quickstart/github-glossary#git)_ for versioning.
 GitHub is a popular place to share and contribute to [open-source](https://docs.github.com/get-started/quickstart/github-glossary#open-source) software.

+- In other words : It allows groups of developers to collaborate on the same documents (often source code) simultaneously and without overriding each other’s work.

 <br>:tv: [Video: What is GitHub?](https://www.youtube.com/watch?v=pBy1zgt0XPc)

 **What is a repository?**: A _[repository](https://docs.github.com/get-started/quickstart/github-glossary#repository)_ is a project containing files and folders.
 A repository tracks versions of files and folders.
 For more information, see "[About repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories)" from GitHub Docs.